-- 1st Line (Business Management) is responsible for strategy execution, performance, identification and management of risks and the application of appropriate controls; - 2nd Line (Reporting, Oversight and Guidance) is responsible for assisting the Board to formulate risk appetite, establish minimum standards, develop appropriate reporting, oversight and challenge of risk profiles and risk management activities; and the - 3rd Line (Assurance) provides independent and objective assurance of the effectiveness of the Company's systems of internal control.
+- 1st Line (Business Management) is responsible for strategy execution, performance, identification and management of risks and the application of appropriate controls; - 2nd Line (Reporting, Oversight and Guidance) led by the CRO, is responsible for assisting the Board in formulation of risk appetite, establishment of minimum standards, developing appropriate reporting and providing oversight and challenge of risk profiles and risk management activities; and - 3rd Line (Assurance) provides independent and objective assurance of the effectiveness of the Company's systems of internal control.
 This activity principally comprises the GIA function which is subject to oversight and challenge by the GAC.